-Sterilization/disinfection control: Efficacy of ionzing radiation is tested by using Bacillus pumilus.
+Sterilization/disinfection control: The efficacy of ionizing radiation is tested using Bacillus pumilus.

-Non-ionizing radiations are quite lethal but do not penetrate glass, dirt, films, water; hence their use is restricted for disinfection of clean surfaces in operation theaters, laminar flow hoods as well as water treatment.
+Non-ionizing radiations are lethal but do not penetrate glass, dirt, films, or water; hence their use is restricted to disinfection of clean surfaces in operation theaters, laminar flow hoods, and water treatment.
 The recommended dose is 250-300 nm wavelength, given for 30 minutes.

 Examples of non-ionizing radiation include infrared and ultraviolet radiation.